tmeulenb/push_swap/README.md

 __rrr__ : rra and rrb at the same time.
 </br>

-__The program should be able to sort 3 integers in a maximum of 3 commands, 5 integers in a maximum of 12 commands</br>
-, 100 integers in a maximum of 700 commands and 500 integers in a maximum of 5500 commands.</br>__
+__The program should be able to sort 3 integers in a maximum of 3 commands, 5 integers in a maximum of 12 commands, 100 integers in a maximum of 700 commands and 500 integers in a maximum of 5500 commands.</br>__